nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Examples:
 * `unarchive 1` shows the 1st entry in the list of entries.

-<div markdown="span" class="alert alert-primary">:information_source: **Note:**
+<div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-Use a list, find, or sort command to get all archivede entries first.
+Use a list, find, or sort command to get all archived entries first.
 That way, you can get the INDEX of the entry you want to unarchive.
 </div>